"Who says my poems are poems?

 --Ryokan (1758-1831), Zen hermit-poet

-Born into a family of artists, clergy, cowboys, fly-fishermen, and poets, Owen studied for a decade with Darion Kuma Gracen (doña Río), a New Mexican wilderness guide and Zen wisewoman who guided various students through an informal "curriculum" of silent illumination (meditation), proprioceptive writing exercises, dreamwork, knee-to-knee discussions, and long walks in the mountains, forests, and arroyos of Colorado and New Mexico.
-Before her death in 2007, she gave him the Japanese Dharma name Saizan (西山, Western Mountain), a name containing a symbolic nod to the Buddhist cosmology known as the Western Pure Land.
+Born into a family of artists, clergy, cowboys, fly fishermen, and poets, Owen studied for a decade with a New Mexican wise woman and wilderness guide who guided him through a “curriculum” of meditation, dream-tracking, poem-incubation, and earth-spirit work in the mountains, forests, and arroyos of Colorado and New Mexico.

-Inspired by the Chan (Zen)/Daoist poetic tradition, his studies of eco-poetry with the late Jack Collom of the Jack Kerouac School of Disembodied Poetics, and the wider human lineage of cross-cultural mystical poetry, Owen's poems are shaped by dreams, the seasons, diverse landscapes, Jungian archetypes, forgotten myth-lines in the deeper strata of ancestral DNA, pots of green chile pozole, and occasional sips of tequila and sake.
+Influenced by the Chan (Zen)/Daoist hermit-poet tradition, American eco-poetry, and the wider human lineage of cross-cultural mystical and shamanic poetry, Owen's poems are shaped by dreams, the seasons, diverse landscapes, path-crossings with curanderos and other “travelers,” myth-lines in the deeper strata of ancestral memory, pots of green chile pozole, and sips of tequila and saké.